Adobe-CEP/Samples/UI_Showcase/README.md

 ## What this sample is
-This sample demonstrates using common JavaScript UI frameworks in CEP extensions.
+This sample demonstrates how to add UI elements in the panel by using common JavaScript UI frameworks in CEP extensions.

 ## What Adobe host apps this sample supports
 - Photoshop